Navy League of Canada: History

 In the years following World War I, the Navy League took particular interest in seeking continued support for a Canadian flag, the Merchant Marine and maintained shore hostel facilities for the benefit of seafaring personnel.
 The training of boys was formalized under the name of "Boys' Naval Brigades" across the country; this became the main raison d'être for many local branches during the Depression.
 The establishment of the Royal Canadian Naval Volunteer Reserve in 1923 was much assisted by the enrolment of graduates of this scheme; a parallel apprenticeship programme was set up with Canadian shipping companies to enrol ex-cadets in the Merchant Marine.
 The Boys' Naval Brigade name was changed at about this time to the Navy League Sea Cadets to permit infusion of funds from the Department of the Militia.

 With the outbreak of the Second World War in 1939, the Navy League was once more involved in War Services activities.
 This included the operation of 24 hostels in various port areas, such as the Sea Gull Cub in Halifax, the provision of amenities and special clothing supplies for visiting seamen, as well as those of the RCN and Canadian Merchant Navy.
 The Navy League came to consider itself "the nursery of seamen" for the RCN.
-The Navy League also assisted in the establishment in Ottawa of HMCS Baytown Wardroom.
+The Navy League also assisted in the establishment in Ottawa of HMCS Bytown Wardroom.

 With the end of the Second World War and the closing out of its War Services operations, the Navy League was again able to turn its attention to its primary objectives; continued support of youth training and promoting a knowledge of maritime affairs.
 The minimum age limit of the Sea Cadets having been set at 14 years, there was felt to be a need for an organization to cater to interested boys under that limit.
 Thus in 1948, the Navy League established The Navy League Cadet Corps for younger boys.
 This development was followed in 1950 by the establishment of the Navy League Wrenette Corps for girls.
 Wrenettes no longer exist as a program as girls are part of Navy League Cadet Corps and Royal Canadian Sea Cadets.